IsaacScript/isaacscript/docs/gotchas.md

 player.TearFlags = TearFlag.TEAR_PIERCING | TearFlag.TEAR_SPECTRAL | 5
 ```

-This is not a valid combination of bit flags, because `5` is a valid tear flag.
+This is not a valid combination of bit flags, because `5` is not a tear flag.
 Thus, this code would have undefined behavior.

 In IsaacScript, assigning some arbitrary number to the `player.TearFlags` field would cause a compiler error.